Biology (BIOL)

 Outcomes

-Students will become familiar with a variety of model systems used to study circadian rhythms, and learn how to critically read primary literature and lead discussions of this readingBIOL 352 Neurobiology of Feeding in Health and Disease (3 Credit Hours)
+Students will become familiar with a variety of model systems used to study circadian rhythms, and learn how to critically read primary literature and lead discussions of this readingBIOL 353 Natural History of Vertebrates (4 Credit Hours)

 Pre-requisites: BIOL 265